 Global partnerships for promoting digital innovations for sustainable development

-Title: Innovation factory II – global partnerships for promoting digital innovations for sustainable development Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global, countries of assignment: Ethiopia, Ghana, Indonesia, Mexico, Senegal Lead executing agency: German Federal Ministry for Economic Cooperation and Development (BMZ) Overall term: 2018 to 2021
+Title: Innovation factory II – global partnerships for promoting digital innovations for sustainable development Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Co-funded by: European Union (EU) Country: Global, countries of assignment: Ethiopia, Ghana, Indonesia, Mexico, Senegal Lead executing agency: German Federal Ministry for Economic Cooperation and Development (BMZ) Overall term: 2018 to 2021

 By adopting the 2030 Agenda for Sustainable Development, the international community has expressed its conviction that global challenges can only be resolved by working together.
 Global forms and formats of partnership-based cooperation are the key to achieving this.
 Actors from the public sector, the academic community, business and civil society must work systematically on innovative solutions and network with one another to achieve this.
 Information and communication technologies (ICT) offer opportunities and solutions for sustainable development around the world.
 In particular, digital innovations, methods and approaches can help us to achieve the goals of the 2030 Agenda more quickly, more efficiently and more cost-effectively.
 They can also be significant drivers of sustainable development, opening doors to knowledge, education and the labour market, improving and simplifying communication and creating opportunities for new business ideas.
 When they are used in health care or education, for example, digital innovations can help improve living conditions, especially those of disadvantaged social groups.
 They also have the potential to assist with realising climate goals.